Medical Care

 On-campus medical care

 The Health and Wellness Center at Arkansas Tech University can help survivors of sexual misconduct sort through their feelings and begin the recovery process.
 The professionals at Counseling Services are trained to provide crisis intervention on short term and emergency issues.
 Counseling Services can also provide referral services for outside providers, law enforcement, and Title IX.
-Staff in the Health and Wellness Center can provide:
+Counseling services are available at no additional charge for students.
+Health Services staff can provide sexually transmitted infection testing and treatment and women's health services as well as address other medical needs.

 Forensic evidence collection